This blog post uses affiliate links denoted by ( * ).

-Grand Fiesta Americana* is an adult-only, 4.5 start all-inclusive that promises paradise, and for the most part, it is.
+Grand Fiesta Americana* Puerto Vallarta is an adult-only, 4.5 start all-inclusive that promises paradise, and for the most part, it is.
 As soon as you enter, a large open-air lobby welcomes you with a breath of cool, fresh air.
 The decor is modern and bright, a mix of wood and fabric with a little bit of thick yarn and a pop of fresh flowers.
-The view from pretty much everywhere is stunning – pools weaving through the hotel grounds, rows of umbrellas lined into a ribbon, sandy beach and if you are lucky, a wale in the distance.
+The view from pretty much everywhere is stunning – pools weaving through the hotel grounds, rows of umbrellas lined into a ribbon, and a sandy beach.
+If you are lucky, a whale in the distance.
 Everywhere you look is something pretty to see and nice to sit on.

 All rooms have a balcony with a couple of wicker chairs, a side table, and a view of the ocean.
 The shower is spacious and all glass with a window looking into the room.
-The fridge was stocked daily with snacks, beers, and pop, and as a welcome, the table was set up for wine service with a bottle of red.
+The fridge was stocked daily with snacks, beers, and pop.
+As a welcome on day one, the table was set up for wine service with a bottle of red.
 As a staple in each room is a set of slippers, a robe, and a really handy beach bag which nearly everyone at the resort used.
-The sleep quality, however, could use some improvement, the beds are very hard with heavy blankets and despite the constant daily relaxation I slept terribly the entire time – perhaps why that half of the 5star is missing.
+The sleep quality, however, could use some improvement.
+The beds are very hard with heavy blankets and despite the constant daily relaxation I slept terribly the entire time – perhaps why that half of the 5-star is missing.

-For the first night dinner, we opted in for Mexican at Rojo Corazón and had a fantastic meal with tableside guacamole service, delicious steak tacos, cold margaritas on ice, and all kinds of other tasty goodness.
-On the far side of the beach is the Cevicheria, marked by its blue umbrellas and chairs framed by the hillside with a view of the ocean.
+For the first night’s dinner, we opted for Mexican at Rojo Corazón.
+It was a fantastic meal with tableside guacamole service, delicious steak tacos, cold margaritas on ice, and all kinds of other tasty goodness.
+On the far side of the beach is the Cevicheria.
+Marked by its blue umbrellas and chairs the cafe is framed by the hillside with a view of the ocean.
 Open only during the day Cevicheria offers a large selection of fresh seafood, homemade ice cream, and a few market-price items like lobster.
 Ideal for an afternoon snack, paired with bottomless mimosas, this quickly became our favourite spot.

 And then there is the Haixa Spa.
-With a large menu of services most of which, I found, cost more than those I can get at a 5-start hotel in Toronto but what it did offer at low cost was a water circuit: dry and wet saunas, with cold showers in between, cold and hot temperature pools with a hydrating water massage and at the end, relaxation on a lightly heated ceramic lounge with a couple of cucumbers over your eyes, a cold towel and a gentle face massage.
+With a large menu of services most of which, I found, cost more than those I can get at a 5-start hotel in Toronto.
+But the spa did offer a low-cost water circuit: dry and wet saunas, with cold showers in between, and cold and hot temperature pools with a hydrating water massage.
+And at the end, relaxation on a lightly heated ceramic lounge with a couple of cucumbers over your eyes, a cold towel, and a gentle face massage.
 This roughly came to $30 per person, took a couple of hours, and was worth every penny.
 I am now a Spa addict, sign me up for monthly service!

 Address: Carr.
 Costera a Barra de Navidad km 4.5, Zona Hotelera Sur, 48390 Puerto Vallarta, Jal., Mexico